damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 fully-integrated with git repository management and comes out of the box with GitLab 8.8.
 So if you've upgraded, you already have it!
-This means our integrated Container Registry requires no additional installation.
+This means our integrated Container Registry requires no additional installation or configuration.
 It allows for easy upload and download of images from GitLab CI.
 And it's free.

 [8.8]: https://about.gitlab.com/2016/05/22/gitlab-8-8-released/